jdthfe/eui/src/Portal/demo/readme.md

-# Portal

-Portal 提供了一种很好的将子节点渲染到父组件以外的 DOM 节点的方式。
+Portal provides a great way to render child nodes to DOM nodes outside of the parent component.

 ## Demo